-It’s worth noting that such inscriptions most often will lower any collectible value of the book.
+It’s worth noting that gift inscriptions most often will lower any collectible value of the book.
 (There are exceptions; gift inscriptions by the author or someone else connected to the book will enhance its value.)

 As an alternative to signing a collectible book, I’d recommend just giving the book with a card enclosed.
 Or, you could tuck a note between the cover and front endpaper (on acid-free paper, so it won’t damage the book over time).

 Cutting the price off the dustjacket (price clipping) will also reduce value.
 Don’t worry about this.
 Everyone knows how much a new book costs these days, and for older books, the recipient will know you didn’t pay the price on the dustjacket any way.
-They will want to receive the book and dustjacket in their original, intact state.
+They will want to receive the book and dustjacket in their original, intact states.

 When not to worry